Gluten Free London: A Complete Guide for Celiac Foodies

 I have mixed feelings about this organization.
 On the one hand, it’s great to have a charity supporting local Coeliacs and giving them important resources and tools that they might not have elsewhere.

 On the other hand, it’s not particularly useful for travelers and visitors (definitely nowhere near as helpful as the AIC App in Italy).
-Their online resources for finding gluten free restaurants that are accredited by them is abysmal.

 And to use their app, you have to be a member, which removes it from the list of tools for visitors to use.